 Distribution and Abundance in Florida:

-Marshes, prairies and open, disturbed sites.
+Many upland and wetland habitats, especially marshes, prairies and open, disturbed sites.

 Gann, G.D., M.E.
 Abdo, J.W.
 Gann, G.D.
 Gann, Sr., S.W.

 Woodmansee, K.A.
 Bradley, E. Grahl and K.N.
 Hines.
 2005-2016.
 Natives For Your Neighborhood. http://www.regionalconservation.org.